p-koo/creme-nn/README.md

 <img src="img/creme_overview.png" alt="CREME Overview" width="900"/>

-CREME (Cis-Regulatory Element Model Explanations) is an advanced in silico perturbation framework designed to examine large-scale Deep Neural Networks (DNNs) trained on regulatory genomics data.
+[CREME](https://www.youtube.com/watch?v=PBwAxmrE194) is an advanced in silico perturbation framework designed to examine large-scale Deep Neural Networks (DNNs) trained on regulatory genomics data.
 CREME provides interpretations at various scales, from a coarse-grained CRE-level view to a fine-grained motif-level view.
+It is compatible with any ML framework, including TensorFlow and PyTorch.

 ## Key Features